mozaik-association/mozaik/docs/Contacts Module.md

 !!! note "information"

-    Each Political party can have its own rule
+    Each political party can have its own rule
 ![screenshot 12](img/screen12.png)

 ## Membership renewal